-Fiduciary Liability.
-If the survivor who withdraws the account funds f. pursuant to a valid "POD" designation also is the executor of decedent's estate, one Texas court has found that he or she may take possession of the account individually, and doing so will not constitute a breach of fiduciary duties to estate beneficiaries.
-Punts v.
+If the survivor who withdraws the account funds pursuant to a valid "POD" designation also is the executor of decedent's estate, one Texas court has found that he or she may take possession of the account individually, and doing so will not constitute a breach of fiduciary duties to estate beneficiaries.
 Wilson, 137 SW3d 889 (Tex.
 App. - Texarkana 2004, no pet.)
 Would the result be the same if the account was joint with right of survivorship?
 The Supreme Court has not considered this issue, and no reported case extends this holding to trustees.
 Would a trustee be in trouble if, for instance, he withdrew account funds and retained them individually rather than treating them as trust assets?
 The argument goes like this: If a valid right of survivorship is created in favor of a person who is also named trustee of a trust, as between the bank and the survivor, he is entitled to take the funds.
 However, a Texas trustee can hold trust assets in the trustee's own name.
-Would the trustee have the burden to prove that accepting the benefit of the survivorship agreement is fair to the beneficiaries?
-In some circumstances, the trust beneficiaries might be able to prove that the trustee did, in fact, treat the funds as trust assets.
-This would presumably be a matter of fact, provable by such evidence as tax returns.
-For example, a surviving spouse who is also the trustee of the bypass trust might have simply maintained the survivorship account after the death of the first spouse.
-If those accounts are still on hand at the time of the survivor's death, are they arguably in the bypass trust?
+Would the trustee have the burden to prove that outside evidence of what the parties intended is inadmissible, so it would be difficult or impossible for Daughter to enforce an oral trust.
+If Daughter could not enforce an oral trust, the IRS is likely to argue that it ought to be ignored for gift tax purposes.